StrawHat-07/SARVA-WebSocket/README.md

 # SARVA-WebSocket
 ## WebSocket Game

+### Have also created quick UI using jQuery, Bootstrap.

 ### Ensure that java8 and maven are installed in the system to run
 ### You can ensure the installation of java8 on mac by